Relational Somatic Therapy. Reconnect with the wisdom of your body.

 Depression

 The feeling of trudging through wet cement while the whole world continues in colour.
-Depression isn’t just in your head; it’s in the ache that runs through your whole body, turning the simplest things into mountains.
+Depression is in the ache that runs through your whole body, turning the simplest things into mountains.

 Somatic therapy invites you to stay with yourself in challenging moments, and gently look at the places where feelings live in your body, noticing the patterns, the rhythms, the small flashes of life still flickering.
 We slowly ease the weight, and let a hint of light in.
 With patience, clients often say they feel the fog lift, just enough to see a path forwards.